 But surely you can’t compare our universities to a madrassa in Pakistan.

-When White says crimes he means foreign interventions in countries like Iraq, Afghanistan, Libya etc.
+When Wight says crimes he means foreign interventions in countries like Iraq, Afghanistan, Libya etc.

 “Look at what they’ve been doing in Syria,” he says.
 “Trying to undermine a secular government that represents a non-sectarian society in which minority communities can trace their existence back a millennium and more.
 On the side, and a de facto basis at least, perhaps even directly, of extremist head chopping fanatics.
 There’s no other way to describe them.
 Coterminous with what took place in Cambodia in the 1970s, in similar conditions of chaos which were then created again by the West, the US bombing of Cambodia in service to the Vietnam War and in service to the Cold War nostrums obtained then.

 “So there is a pattern that runs right through our history, certainly since the Second World War, of blunding around like a control juggernaut, not on the basis of international law, not on the basis of any moral principle.
 The only principle is domination and hegemony.

 “Eight hundred military bases in over 70 countries around the world.

 “Do you think they are there to make the world safe for democracy?
 Well, only if you believe anything they tell you.

 “They are there to make the world safe for the ability of Western global corporations to rampage around the planet, unfettered, exploiting the world’s human and natural resources.
 And the economic roots of this are actually important because neoliberalism is an economic model which is no respecter of borders, no respecter of sovereignty, no respecter of culture.
 It’s a world market.
 And that market is being fashioned in the image of America.”

 White says the neo liberal agenda ultimately stops at nothing to achieve its goals.